-Fair value through profit or loss - This category comprises derivatives, or assets acquired or incurred principally for the purpose of being sold or repurchased in the near term.
-They are carried in the balance sheet at fair value with changes in fair value recognized in profit or loss.
+Fair value through profit or loss - This category comprises derivatives held for trading or are discounted as such by management, or assets acquired or incurred principally for the purpose of being sold or repurchased in the near term.
+They are carried at fair value with changes in fair value recognized in profit or loss.